Union College: Presidents

 Union College has had nineteen presidents since its founding in 1795.
 The school has the distinction of having had the longest serving college or university president in the history of the United States, Eliphalet Nott (62 years).

+On September 9, 2024, David Harris, Union's first Black president, announced he would be resigning on June 30, 2025.
+During Harris's tenure as president, Union experienced financial strain, and the US Department of Education’s Office of Civil Rights initiated an investigation in response to a complaint that Union had not appropriately handled reports of harassment against Jewish students.

-On September 9, 2024 David Harris announced he would be resigning on June 30, 2025.
-Union hired former Rhodes CEO Trust Elizabeth Kiss as its first woman president in its 230-year history on February 25, 2025.
+Union hired former Rhodes Trust CEO Elizabeth Kiss as its first woman president in its 230-year history on February 25, 2025.
 Kiss assumed office on July 1, 2025.

 Development of the curriculum

 During the first half of the 19th century, students in American colleges would have encountered a very similar course of study, a curriculum with sturdy foundations in the traditional liberal arts.
 But by the 1820s all of this began to change.

 Although Latin and Greek remained a part of the curriculum, new subjects were adopted that offered a more readily apparent application to the busy commercial life of the new nation.
 Accordingly, French was gradually introduced into the college curriculum, sometimes as a substitute for Greek or Hebrew.

 One approach to modernization was the so-called "parallel course of study" in scientific and "literary" subjects.
 This offered a scientific curriculum in parallel to the classical curriculum, for those students wishing a more modern treatment of modern languages, mathematics, and science, equal in dignity to the traditional course of study.

 Union College commenced a parallel scientific curriculum in 1828.
 Its civil engineering program, introduced in 1845, was the first of its kind at an American liberal arts college.
 So successful were Union's reform efforts that by 1839 the college had one of the largest faculties in American higher education and an enrollment surpassed only by Yale.